natyoung/atdd-with-contract-stubs/README.md

 #### test case -> ui-bff -> verifiable output

 1. Run the provider contract verification and see that it fails.
 2. Create a new endpoint to support the UI consumer using TDD.
+(CasaResourceTest.kt).
 3. See the provider contract verification pass.
+(404 case should still fail).
+    3.1 Introduce a service and mock the response to cover both cases.
 4. Create the contract test between the BFF (consumer) and the CASA API (provider).
 5. Create an API driver to test the BFF.
 6. Start the BFF.